rshipp/rshipp.github.io/_posts/2019-06-11-go-api-integration-testing.md

 	}
 ```

 First up, we expect to see `201 Created` as the status code.
 Go provides some nicely named [aliases][16] for HTTP status codes, so we can reference this as `http.StatusCreated`, and compare it to the actual response code we got in `rr.Code`.
-If they're different, we use [t.Errorf][17] to print our a useful message and then fail the test.
+If they're different, we use [t.Errorf][17] to print out a useful message and then fail the test.

 Next, the `Location` header: we expect this to be set to the URL of the star that was just created, which we defined in `main.go` as `/stars/{star.Name}`.
 The actual header is in `rr.Header()`, so we can compare that to the expected URL to verify correctness.